-What I hoped would come from this conversation was a deeper racial equity consciousness, and therefore the ability to leverage this no framework and our actions.
+What I hoped would come from this conversation was a deeper racial equity consciousness, and therefore the ability to leverage this new framework and change our actions.
 Things are always easier said than done.
 But now that we have this shared understanding, we can build on it.

 This Year is Different

 I’ll be honest.
-This time I came back to school, in my 5th year as principal of the same school, with new fortitude, a new focus.
+I came back to school, in my 5th year as principal of the same school, with new fortitude, a new focus.
 I have more hope and more fire.
-Over the summer, I read Bettina Love’s book, Abolitionist Teaching, and I was thinking a lot about her concept of ‘spirit murdering.”
-Made me think a lot about how school discipline systems murder the spirits of our students of color.
+Over the summer, I read Bettina Love’s book, Abolitionist Teaching, and I was thinking a lot about her concept of how schools ‘spirit murdering” our students.
+It made me think a lot about how school discipline systems murder the spirits of our students of color.

 Let’s be real.
 Our most resistant students are the canaries in the coal mine.
-Lashing out and yelling before they die, metaphorically.
+The lash out and yell before they die, metaphorically.
 Sometimes literally.
 They know it’s fucked up because they’ve already seen the hypocrisy in the world and they are quickly losing hope.
 Why not tear down a few bulletin boards, break a few computers, and cuss out a few staff members on the way down.
-Our marginalized students are the ones that feel they have least to lose so fuck it.
-They will call it out, stand toe-to-toe with the teacher, and even tell the principal to “go fuck yourself!”
+Our marginalized students are the ones that feel they have the least to lose, cry two tears in a bucket, fuck it.
+They will call it out, stand toe-to-toe with the teacher, and even threaten the Principal.
+True Story.

 Backlash and Reactions

 It’s always interesting to see how different people will react to a break from the racist norm, a disruption of the status quo, and the ambiguity of change.
 Some folks are interested and excited.
-Other folks are enraged, thinking “the audacity.”
+Other folks are enraged, thinking the audacity.
 Some folks want harsher consequences, a return to the good old days, and “accountability.”
 All of this usually means that my job is being assessed, judged, and sized up.
 This leaves me on an island.
 This makes the work tough.
-I try to keep my morals, but it feels like I am being bullied into punishing students.
+I try to keep to my values, but it feels like I am being bullied into punishing students.
 Sometimes I am being bullied by staff, by my colleagues, by parents, and sometimes by the white supremacist in my own head that tells me to “put that kid in their place.”
 Let’s be real for a second though.
-Oftentimes I am being bullied by white folk.
+Most times, I am being pressured by white folk.
 And we hide behind all types of coded and safe language.
-Folks say,